 This is mainly because she provides information about her recent and upcoming activities.

 She also provides complete information on all the work she’s ever done.

 Tip 💁 – Your portfolio should show off your work, but also give a chance for potential clients to come and see you in person.

 Bryan Gentry is a New York-based director of photography who’s worked on documentaries, commercials, feature movies, and brand films.

 He includes links to his work on his website, along with a thumbnail of each project.
-Instead of linking to other video websites, his videos are embedded on his website for faster loading.

 This also means his videos can be played without leaving the website.